Why take a career break?

 2- Support myself with a job I can do from home

 2- Prepare for a career change.
 I was working as a corporate Treasury and Foreign Exchange analyst and I was burnt out.
-Most of all I dreaded going into work and I needed a change.
+Most of all I dreaded going to work and I needed a change.

-Kick start the entrepreneur in me
+Kickstart the entrepreneur in me